China-led Asian trade bloc pushes ahead as India steps aside

 It said talks would continue to try to mend those differences.
 India's final decision "will depend on satisfactory resolution of these issues."

+Indian Foreign Ministry spokeswoman Garima Paul said that India isn't out of RCEP.

-RCEP includes the 10 members of the Association of Southeast Asian Nations, China, Japan, South Korea, Australia, New Zealand and, maybe, India.
+The other RCEP members include the 10 nations belonging to the Association of Southeast Asian Nations, China, Japan, South Korea, Australia and New Zealand.

+It does not include the United States, despite America's $1.9 trillion in trade with the region.

+For years, world manufacturers have been boosting investment in and trade with Southeast Asia, a fast-growing and increasingly affluent market of 650 million people.